Skip to content

 Overview:

 Here at NOAA GFDL, we view our Empirical Statistical Downscaling (ESD) team’s research efforts as occupying a niche akin to that of a Consumer Reports® for statistical downscaling and bias correction techniques that are used to refine climate forecasts and projections.
-Our primary aim is not to build the most advanced, state-of-the-art statistical downscaling method ourselves.
-Instead, our main goal is to perform evaluations and share the results so that others can make better informed decisions about the suitability of different statistical downscaling methods for various applications relevant to decision-making and resiliency planning.
-Our team’s efforts to systematically evaluate the performance characteristics of bias correction and statistical downscaling methods are relevant and potentially valuable to three different communities interested in climate variability and change.
+Our main goal is to perform evaluations and share the results so that others can make better informed decisions about the suitability of different data products created using bias correction and statistical downscaling methods for various applications relevant to decision-making and resiliency planning.
+Our team’s efforts to systematically evaluate the performance characteristics of commonly used statistical refinement methods are potentially valuable to three different communities interested in climate variability and change.
 They are…

 Applied Science Researchers & Decision-Makers